+A

+• If you leave the key in the ignition switch, someone could start the engine.

+Accidental starting of the engine could seriously injure you or other bystanders.

+Remove the key from the ignition switch and pull the wire(s) off the spark plug(s) before you do any maintenance.
+Also push the wire(s) aside so it does not accidentally contact the spark plug(s).

+A

-WARNING POTENTIAL HAZARD If you leave the key in the ignition switch, someone could start the engine.
-WHAT CAN HAPPEN Accidental starting of the engine could seriously injure you or other bystanders.
-HOW TO AVOID THE HAZARD Remove the key from the ignition switch and pull the wire(s) off the spark plug(s) before you do any maintenance.
-Also push the wire(s) aside so it does not accidentally contact the spark plug(s). Δ WARNING POTENTIAL HAZARD The engine can become very hot.
-WHAT CAN HAPPEN Touching a hot engine can cause severe burns.
-HOW TO AVOID THE HAZARD Allow the engine to cool completely before service or making repairs around the engine area.
-Check engine oil level.
-Service Interval: See Engine Owner's Manual Make sure mower is on a level surface.
-Stop engine and v parts to stop. vait for all moving b) Check with engine cool. c) Clean area around dipstick.
-Remove dipstick and wipe oil of dipstick (DO NOT screw into place for Kohler and Kawasa screw into place for B&S engines).
-Remove dipstick and cl ki engines; DO d) If the oil level is low, add oil as specified in the Engine Owr bring the oil level up to the "F" mark on the dipstick. ner's Manual to
+♦ The engine can become very hot.

+Touching a hot engine can cause severe burns.

+Allow the engine to cool completely before service or making repairs around the engine area.

+5.1.1 Check engine oil level.

+- a) Make sure mower is on a level surface.
+Stop engine and wait for all moving parts to stop. - b) Check with engine cool. - c) Clean area around dipstick.
+Remove dipstick and wipe oil off.
+Reinsert the dipstick (DO NOT screw into place).
+Remove dipstick and check oil level. - d) If the oil level is low, add oil as specified in the Engine Owner's Manual to bring the oil level up to the "FULL" mark on the dipstick.